NREL/CampusEnergyModeling/Demo/weather/README.txt

 •	Campus Modeling project MATLAB/Simulink libraries

 Instructions:
-1. Open MATLAB and set the working directory to the folder that contains this README file
+1. Open MATLAB and set the working directory to the folder that contains this README file.
-2. Run the script 'weather_demo_init.m' to convert and save the TMY3 weather data to binary format
+2. Run the script 'weather_demo_init.m' to convert and save the TMY3 weather data to binary format.
-3. Run the model 'weather_demo.mdl' and view the results on the scope
+3. Run the model 'weather_demo.mdl' and view the results on the scope.
-4. If desired, change the 'Weather Data' block to read a different data source and re-run the model
+4. If desired, change the 'Weather Data' block to read a different data source and re-run the model.